haskins-io/CloudTrailViewer/docs/UserGuide.md

 The security section allows you to define what AWS API calls you consider to be a security risk.
 The application comes with some values pre-loaded.
 The events defined here are use by the Security Widget.

 You can remove existing values if you wish, or add another.
-When you click the add button to add another you need to type in the name of the API call that you consider to be a risk.
+When you click the add button to add another you need to chartType in the name of the API call that you consider to be a risk.

 #### Resources